 How to choose resistors?
 For this first, we have to select pull up resistor first.
 This example is 10kOm.
 Some ADC may require lower input resistance to maintain desired conversion speed.
 But if you want to make a really low power application, you can increase pull-up resistance and decrease conversion speed.

-Further we have to divide voltage in even intervals with keyboard resistors.
-If B size of interval, K â€“ number of keys, N – number of ADC bits, then: B=2N/K. If ADC resolution is 10 bit and wee have 8 keys, so wee will have B=1024/8=128 voltage steps for one interval.
-As key value is in the middle of interval then its value will be: XK=KB+B/2.
+Further, we have to divide voltage into even intervals with keyboard resistors.
+If B size of the interval, K- number of keys, N – number of ADC bits, then: B=2N/K. If ADC resolution is 10 bit and we have 8 keys, we will have B=1024/8=128 voltage steps for one interval.
+As the key value is in the middle of the interval, then its value will be XK=KB+B/2.

 Resistor values needed for each key: RK=(XKR1)(2N-XK).
 This is why the first resistor has a value of 667Ohm, the second 23080Ohm, and so on.
 Closes values are displayed in the schematic.
 In this case, for 8 keys, the minimal accuracy of resistors is 1/8=12.5%, so, in reality, 5% accuracy resistors will do the job.
 If there will be more keys used like 16 and more, choose more accurate resistors like 1%.

 This keyboard can be used in low-power devices because while buttons aren’t pressed, there is no current required.
 ADC input can be configured as interrupt activated when any button is pressed.
 Otherwise, the microcontroller can be in stand-by mode.
 I find this handy solution with AVR Tiny microcontrollers like Attiny15L, where the overall number of pins is 8.
 And for a large number of keys, you will only need one pin.